CiscoDevNet/pathman-sr/dCloud/README.md

 ### FAQ on Public IP and dCloud Demos
 1. Can more than one app run towards the same topology from your machine - **Yes**
-2. Can someone else access your topology? - **No**, unless you share access credential with them.
+2. Can someone else access your topology? - **No**, unless you share access credentials with them.
-3. Should you share your access cedentials with everyone through my blog/Facebook or other? **No**, that is probably **not** a good idea.
+3. Should you share your access credentials with everyone through my blog/Facebook or other? **No**, that is probably **not** a good idea.
 4. Can I choose to collaborate with few others? **Yes**, you can either share your demo with them through the **Share** button on the dCloud UI, or share your sessions access credentials.
 Just remember that once shared, they have learned your credentials and can access your setup at any time.
 5. How long can I have my topology running?
-Your session can be scheduled to run for, from 1h to 4 Days.
+Your session can be scheduled to run for, from 1h to 5 Days.
+6. Is there a charge for using dCloud? - **No**, currently there is no charge for using dcloud for this purpose.

 # Troubleshooting